Download our catalogs and learn about programs, courses, tuition, fees, admissions and much more.

 When a tractor used to feed cows at dairy farms goes down, for example, the cows don't eat.
 When they don't eat, they lose nutrition, and that affects milk production.
 For every hour a loader is down, it’s estimated that a farm loses $10,000 worth of nutrition for its cows.

-That's a lot of responsibility for such a young man who graduated high school in 2015.
+That's a lot of responsibility for such a young man who graduated from high school in 2015.
 Rogelio is the youngest resident tech and mechanic at his company.
 He has the freedom to work out of his house, going from appointment to appointment to keep businesses up and running.

-“It's a lot of responsibility,” says Rogelio, who graduated from the Diesel Technology program at Universal Technical Institute (UTI) in Avondale, Arizona, in 2016.
-“I'm responsible for parts, for talking to customers, for writing out my time and sending it to my manager.
+“It's a lot of responsibility,” says Rogelio, who graduated from the Diesel Technology program at Universal Technical Institute (UTI) in Avondale, Arizona, in 2016.1 “I'm responsible for parts, for talking to customers, for writing out my time and sending it to my manager.
 For my employer to trust me, it means a lot.”

 To have the autonomy that many in 30-year-long careers only dream about is a significant accomplishment for Rogelio.
 And to think, he originally planned to be a truck driver.

-Rogelio's father has a trucking company and taught Rogelio mechanics at an early age when they worked on semis together at home.
+Rogelio's father has a trucking company and taught Rogelio mechanics at an early age when they worked on semitrucks together at home.
 Rogelio says the way a diesel engine works — through compression, not a spark — attracted his attention.
-Plus, with trucks, Rogelio says, “everything is a lot bigger, a lot more horsepower and a lot more torque, and I think that's pretty crazy to work on.”
+Plus with trucks, Rogelio says, “everything is a lot bigger, a lot more horsepower and a lot more torque, and I think that's pretty crazy to work on.”

 “I moved back to Artesia [after graduating UTI], and the next day I had a job,” Rogelio says.